 Every child has one to one teaching support at all times and a varied timetable with lessons and activities at our site and out in the community.

-Referrals to our WRAP schools located in St Austell, Camborne, Launceston, Exeter and Plymouth are through the local authority.
+Referrals to our WRAP schools located in Bodmin, Redruth, Launceston, Exeter and Plymouth are through the local authority.
 When we receive a referral we meet with the family and discuss their needs and how our provision could help them.

 If everyone is in agreement that ACE can meet the needs of the young person, a place will be offered and within a couple of weeks we can start their journey with us.

 ACE Schools work in close partnership with other agencies that are involved with the young person with the aim of providing support, guidance and encouragement at every stage of their development throughout their time with us.